This post may contain affiliate links. At no cost to you, we earn a commission from qualifying purchases.

 Achieving a good finish when plastering a large area, such as a complete wall or ceiling relies on the plasterer having a good technique and a great deal of practice.
 Fortunately, patch plastering can be carried out by a competent DIYer.

-There are various plasters available for the job (see different types of plaster).
+There are various plasters available for the job.
 You could use Browning or Bonding plaster with a topcoat of multi-finish for the repair, or as I prefer to use, one coat plaster which is available from the larger DIY stores in various sized bags from around 2.5 kg to 12.5 kgs.

 You don’t have to purchase a 25 kg bag of plaster, of which 3/4 will end up at the local tip due to its short shelf life.